preactjs/preact-router/README.md

 render(<Main />, document.body);
 ```

+Note: As of `history` v5.0.0, the TypeScript types are incompatible with `preact-router`.
+Downgrade to v4.x.x to maintain compatability.

 ### Programmatically Triggering Route

 It's possible to programmatically trigger a route to a page (like `window.location = '/page-2'`)